 Herbicides are an important tool in railroad vegetation management.
 Although non-chemical control options described above are critical parts of the ARRC IVM program, in some zones those methods can be impractical, dangerous for workers, incompatible with environmental protection values, labor intensive and inordinately expensive.
-This is especially true in areas where non-chemical methods cannot be employed or are not effective, or in areas such as track ballast where there are no effective non-chemical methods with the exception of reconstructing or cleaning the ballast.
+This is especially true in areas where non-chemical methods cannot be employed or are not effective, or in areas such as track ballast where there are no effective non-chemical methods except for reconstructing or cleaning the ballast.

 Based on ARRC's vegetation management experience to date and its current needs for vegetation control that cannot be met using solely non-chemical control methods, ARRC has identified several herbicides for targeting problem vegetation within ARRC's right-of-way under this IVMP.
 Those herbicides are listed in Table 3 below.
-ARRC will continue to monitor vegetation levels and control needs to determine whether any additional registered herbicides are necessary to achieve adequate control.
-If any such additional herbicides are identified, this IVMP will be revised accordingly.
+ARRC will continue to monitor vegetation levels and control needs to determine whether any additional registered herbicides are necessary to achieve adequate control If any such additional herbicides are identified, this IVMP will be revised accordingly.
+In 2024, much of the mainline ballast/shoulder section will receive a broadcast application of herbicides.

-ARRC will again be using a new spray technology to combat weeds within the ballast/shoulder section of the track.
-The new technology is called Recospray.
+ARRC uses a spray technology to combat weeds within the ballast/shoulder section of the track.
+The technology is called Recospray.
 Recospray utilizes laser technology and complex algorithms to apply herbicides only where weeds are present.
 This technology will benefit ARRC's Integrated Vegetation Management Program (IVMP) in several ways: